 Twitter has generously doubled its character count to 280, but don’t forget that every link reduces that by 23 characters.
 You also get 20-character hashtags that allow you creative ways to define your product or service by, for example, including your location, notice of a sale, and whatnot.
 But hashtags also reduce your character count, so use them sparingly.

-Top tip: Instead of hashtags, focus your ad copy on limited time offers, free stuff, and calls to action.
+Top tip: Instead of hashtags, focus your twitter ad copywriting on limited time offers, free stuff, and calls to action.

 For instance, you can automatically adjust your ads to appear according to the physical location of the user through Google’s location targeting.
 Google also lets you take advantage of classic “FOMO” marketing with a countdown timer, which is just one of a set of customizers that they provide.

-Top tip: Google Ads are about people actively searching for a solution, so the ad copy should reflect how your brand solves a problem.
+Top tip: Google Ads are about people actively searching for a solution, so make sure your Google ad copy reflects how your brand solves a problem.

 After Google’s maximums, it might seem as though LinkedIn’s character limit of 600 is generous.
 However, for visitors to read anything beyond the first two lines of ad text, they need to click “see more”, so putting your best stuff within the first 150 characters is the best bet.